-Safety issues were raised by several groups of stakeholders.
-Many neighborhood streets are perceived as unsafe at night due to lack of foot traffic, underutilized/abandoned buildings and lack of streetlights.
+Many neighborhood streets were perceived as undesirable, especially at night, due to lack of foot traffic, underutilized/abandoned buildings and lack of streetlights.
 Vacant or neglected commercial spaces on the ground floor were described as particularly problematic, deterring potential customers.
 Industrial operators expressed reservations with allowing pedestrian access to the waterfront due to safety and security concerns.